 CSRs often include greater detail about trial design, conduct and analysis, more complete results and a more reliable picture of strengths and weaknesses than journal articles.
 Extracting data from CSRs and using these in systematic reviews and meta-analyses may therefore provide more complete information and generate more reliable effect estimates [5, 6] than using data presented in journal articles and provide a means of helping circumvent reporting bias [7, 8], particularly in relation to adverse events [9-12].

 CSRs are becoming increasingly available and accessible following liberalisation of the European Medicines Agency (EMA) policy related to public access to documents it holds relating to market access applications [13].
 Since then, requests to the EMA for access to CSRs [14, 15] have increased from 20 requests per month during the first 2 years to nearly double that in the following 6-month period.
 CSRs are now considered a valuable resource in systematic reviews [5-7, 10].
 The shift towards improved transparency continued with the implementation of EMA’s Policy 0070 for publication of clinical data of medicinal products for human use [16], and other significant efforts to provide broader access to clinical trial data.
 These include the Yale University Open Data Access (YODA) Project [17], ClinicalStudyDataRequest.com (CSDR) [18], the Duke Clinical Research Institute (DCRI) [19], the AllTrials campaign [20] and OpenTrials.net [21].
 Some of the world’s largest pharmaceutical companies including Bristol-Myers Squibb, GlaxoSmithKline, Johnson & Johnson, Lilly and Roche have committed to data sharing [22].
-Because data sharing platforms are still relatively new, their existence may still be unknown to many systematic review authors, and their utility is yet largely unexplored [23].
+Because data sharing directly via companies and other various platforms are still relatively new, their existence may still be unknown to many systematic review authors, and their utility is yet largely unexplored [23].

 The US Agency for Healthcare Research and Quality (AHRQ) has, amongst others, noted the value of searching for ‘regulatory documents’ as a means of addressing reporting bias [24].
 The term ‘regulatory documents’ can be used to describe a number of sources of information other than CSRs, including Food and Drug Administration (FDA) approval documents on the Drugs@FDA website (e.g. medical and statistical reviewer reports), European Public Assessment Reports and any document produced by, or held by, a regulatory agency.

 The current version of the Cochrane Handbook, last updated in 2011, encourages authors to search for unpublished data from pharmaceutical companies, trial registries and trial results registries [25].
-It does not, however, discuss searching for or considering the use of CSRs and other regulatory documents as sources of data, which could partly explain why there have so far been few Cochrane Reviews that have sought data from regulatory agencies [9, 26].
+It does not, however, discuss searching for or considering the use of CSRs and other regulatory documents as sources of data, which could partly explain why there have so far been few Cochrane Reviews that have sought data from open access sources[9, 26].
 This will be addressed in the major revision currently in preparation.

 Recognising the need to consider the potential value of CSRs and other regulatory documents as a potential source of data for Cochrane Reviews of pharmacological interventions, Cochrane funded a project (of which this survey was part) to explore the rationale for such use, and the readiness of Cochrane reviewers to engage with regulatory material.
 To assess readiness and raise awareness, we carried out a preliminary survey to gain insight to the level of understanding, familiarity with and views on the importance of CSRs and other regulatory documents.
 We also explored what has previously motivated authors to seek data from these sources, and barriers to using them in Cochrane and other systematic reviews.
 We then carried out a follow up survey of respondents who had considered or used regulatory data in their systematic review, to explore under what circumstances they thought it most important to seek CSRs as a data source.